 ACE features modernize and streamline trade processing across all sectors.
-Capabilities cover Manifest, Cargo Release, Entry Summary, Export and Partner Government Agencies (PGA)s.
+ACE capabilities cover Manifest, Cargo Release, Entry Summary, Export and Partner Government Agencies (PGAs).

-As CBP continues progress toward the completion of ACE, the features and benefits for both government and industry will continue to grow.
-By the end of 2016, ACE will be the Single Window to trade processing.
+As CBP continues to progress toward the completion of ACE, the features and benefits for both government and industry will continue to grow.
+By the end of 2016, ACE will be the Single Window for trade processing.

-These resources provide information on what ACE is, its currently operational capabillities and the plans for future enhancements.
+These resources provide information about ACE, currently operational ACE capabilities and CBP's plans for future enhancements.

 Applying for an ACE Portal Account